hyjeko/hyjeko.github.io/Readme.md

 The solution was to make sure that when accessing the observable array, we use a computed value that returns a slice of the observable array instead of the proxy itself!

+### UI Design

+I used the [ant](https://ant.design/components/overview/) library that was already provided.
+I chose to use the Alert component to tell the user when their flights are valid or have intersecting paths in the no fly zone.
+I also made sure that the user cannot interact with the map unless the no fly zone succesfully loads.
+This is okay for now because the API call is mocked behind a 3 second timer and always suceeds.
+Error handling to come!

 ### Future Implementation Ideas
 1. Deleting a sketch does not currently delete its underlying intersection polygon
 2. Review and improve webpack configuration